Buying a small business

 Domain Names

-Of increasing importance is that your business has all relevant domain names registered with the relevant organisations.
+Your business must have all relevant domain names registered with the relevant organisations.

-If you’re considering taking over an existing lease, exercising an option on a lease or commencing a new lease, we can advise, support and guide you through the process.
+Whether you’re taking over an existing lease, surrendering or exercising an option on a lease, or commencing a new lease, we’re here to advise, support and guide you through the process.

 A lease generally commences when both parties have signed it.
 Neither party can end it without the other’s consent.

-An unsigned lease is valid if the tenant takes possession of the premises or begins to pay rent, so you should not pay rent or open for business until you have signed the lease.
+An unsigned lease is valid if the tenant takes possession of the premises or begins to pay rent.

 What is the lease period?